Logo

 1. Your monthly payments may be higher

-Fixing has so many advantages that it tends to come at a cost.
+Fixing has so many advantages but it tends to come at a cost.
 Your monthly payments will often be higher on a fixed-rate mortgage than they would be if you opted for a variable rate.
 This may sound counterproductive, but you’re essentially paying a premium for stability and protection.

-2. You may pay a penalty if you move.
+2. You may pay a penalty if you move

 If you want to move house 3 years into a 5 year fix, you may have to pay a penalty.
 Some mortgage deals are portable, meaning you can take them with you to your new home at no extra cost, but others will see you having to pay to exit your fix early.